-Pork Chops with Apple Cabbage Slaw – easy sheet pan supper!
+Pork Chops with Apple Cabbage Slaw – easy sheet pan dinner!

 If I had to choose my favorite easy way to make dinner, it would definitely be roasting everything in one pan.
 I think our mothers and grandmothers had the right idea with a Sunday pot roast.
 It always seemed like such a complex meal to me.
 There was perfectly roasted meat, falling apart tender.
 Potatoes, carrots and celery tender and flavored from the beef juices.
 Now I know it was easy.
 Time and a warm oven did most of the work for you.